alecthibodeau/pupperland/README.md

 - Note the port number (likely `5173`) in your CLI's address
 - In your browser navigate to `http://localhost:5173/pupperland` &mdash; or to the equivalent port number

+## What is Pupperland?
+Pupperland is a site that simulates browsing a directory of shelter dogs (puppers!) that are available to bring home.
+The user is able to search thousands of dogs based on preferences like breed, age, number of dogs searched and zip code.
+The user can then select their favorite dogs and request a match.
+The matching process results in a single dog selected for the user.

 ## Where is Pupperland?
 [pupperland.com](https://pupperland.com) redirects to [alect.me/pupperland](https://alect.me/pupperland)

-**Caveat**: If you're viewing Pupperland on a mobile device you'll need to set your browser to allow `HttpOnly` cookies.
+**Caveat**: If you're viewing Pupperland on a mobile device you'll need to set your browser to allow [HttpOnly](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie#httponly) cookies.
 On an iPhone, for example,  go to `Settings > Apps > Safari` and then uncheck the "Prevent Cross-Website Tracking" checkbox.
 Otherwise you won't be fully authenticated, which means search functionality won't work.
 And logout won't work either &mdash; at least not without reloading.

-## What is Pupperland?
-Pupperland is a site that simulates browsing a group of shelter dogs (puppers!) who are available to bring home.
-The user is able to search thousands of dogs based on preferences: breed, age, number of dogs searched and zip code.
-The user can then select their favorite dogs and request a match.
-Matching will display a final single dog selected for the user.

 ## How to use Pupperland
 Follow these steps: